 Allan Burns, the fourth child was born in 1781[xx].
 He was also the second boy to be called Allan although with a slightly different spelling.
 His career paralleled John’s to some extent in that he became a renowned anatomist and medical writer.
 He apparently began his medical career working with his brother from the age of fourteen.
 As indicated above he joined with his him in his private lectures and in due course took on the anatomy classes from him when he was prevented by the city authorities from carrying out anatomical activity (the body snatching issue).

 In 1804 he went to London intending to join the Army Medical Service and in December of that year he obtained the necessary qualification for membership of the Royal College of Surgeons in London.
 However, he did not pursue his military objective but went instead to St Petersburg on the recommendation of a Dr Creighton, to set up an ‘English plan’ hospital at the request of Empress Catherine.
-After an initial trial period of six months he returned to Glasgow put of by the pomposity and barbarism of the Russian culture.[xxi]
+After an initial trial period of six months he returned to Glasgow put of by the pomposity and barbarism of Russian culture.[xxi]

-He re-joined his brother John in his lectures and it was during this period he took on the anatomy classes following his brother’s ‘grave robbing’ problem.
+He re-joined his brother John in his lectures and it was during this period he took on the anatomy classes following his brother’s ‘grave robbing’ problems.
 Like John he wrote a number of medical text books and between them the brothers created a large collection of mummified body parts which in the fullness of time ended up in the University of Maryland.[xxii]

 Unfortunately, he was not to enjoy a long life practising his medical skills.
 He died unmarried age thirty two, on the 29th June 1813.[xxiii]

 He and brother George continued to expand their shipping interests, adding Northern Ireland destinations to their routes.
 In many respects they were like the Burrell brothers George and William although the prime mover in the Burns’ shipping business was George whilst James remained more of a merchant.
-By 1839 they have met Samuel Cunard which subsequently led to the formation of the Cunard Line in 1840.
+By 1839 they had met Samuel Cunard which subsequently led to the formation of the Cunard Line in 1840.
 There is much to explore re the Burns brother’s shipping businesses which I’ll continue with when discussing George Burns.

 Around 1839 James purchased the estate of Kilmahew in Dunbartonshire having previously bought the neighbouring estate of Bloomhill.
 As he got older he became more interested in estate improvement eventually retiring from business to devote his time to that activity.[xxvii]